nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 This project demonstrates a simple fullstack application with:
 - **Frontend**: React 18 + Vite with green theme (#2ecc71)
 - **Backend**: Python FastAPI with REST API
+- **Testing**: Comprehensive test suite with Vitest and React Testing Library
 - **Orchestration**: Docker Compose for local development
 - **Hot Reload**: Live updates during development for both frontend and backend